 Driver Size: While not an ironclad rule, bigger speakers generally perform better, and bigger drivers better reproduce lower frequencies.
 While high frequency tweeters are often around 1 inch, subwoofers rarely go smaller than 8 inches, but 10-12+ inch drivers generally will sound better.

-Additional specs are kind of a matter of personal preference.
+Additional specs/traits are more situational and personal preference.
 Sealed speakers are more accurate, while ported or open speakers can move more air and get louder.
 Front firing woofers are good for focusing the sound in one direction to a point, the couch for example, whereas downward firing speakers will generally fill up a room better.
 Some of them look really cool, if you care about that, while others look pretty plain.
-Like we said, personal preferences in a lot of cases.

-And on that note, without further ado, lets get into our top picks:
+And now without further ado, lets get into our top picks:

 The Overall Best Budget Subwoofer – The Dayton Sub-1500

-Dayton Audio is a great company, and their 15 inch box subwoofer has the best size, specs, and warranty that we’ve seen go for under 200 bucks.
+Dayton Audio is a great company, and their simply and aptly named SUB series has remained one of our favorite budget audio products for a few years now.
+The 15 inch box subwoofer has the best size, specs, and warranty that we’ve seen go for under 200 bucks.
 The smaller 8, 10, and 12 inch versions are great too, but we have to recommend the large one because the modest increase in price is well worth the value you get.
-It has a nice design too which is a bonus – budget speakers tend to look pretty plain and homogeneous.
-Only downside is this thing is big and heavy, but that’s a forgettable concession once you’re able to lug it into place.
+The only potential downside is this thing is massive, and might be prohibitively big and heavy for some people.

 We’d also like to honorably mention a very close second place that has a distinctly cool design, The BIC America F12: